 With the holiday season slowly approaching and the weather getting chillier, dinner parties will be transitioning indoors.
-And for some, throwing a dinner party might be too difficult because of the lack of space in their homes, but it is still possible!
+And for some, while throwing a dinner party might be too difficult because of the lack of space in their homes, it is still possible!

 Now, once you have considered the size of the group that will attend your dinner, the next item on your list would be to plan the food.
-The food is the most important item of a dinner party, but don’t worry too much because everyone loves free food!
+The food at a dinner party is one of the most crucial items, but don’t worry too much, because everyone loves food!

 Now that we have got the guest list and the food planned, next is the fun stuff – decorating and planning!
 Here are our top tips for having a successful dinner party in a small space!